E-L-T/light_redis_cache/README.md

 This gem is a very basic implementation of a Ruby client for Redis.

-It is not supposed to be used in production, the aim of this gem is to understand of Redis work and how to implement a Redis client to cache data.
+It is not supposed to be used in production, the aim of this gem is to understand how Redis work and how to implement a Redis client to cache data.

 It creates a TCP socket between your app and your Redis server.
 A few methods let you communicate with your Redis server using a protocol called RESP (REdis Serialization Protocol).
 See https://redis.io/topics/protocol